avinashkranjan/Friday/README.md

 <h1 align=center> Introduction 🚩 </h1>

   <p align="center">
-    Since after the pandemic almost everything has been moved on to the virtual world So has <b>Education</b>.
-All our classes have been moved online and with that, all our <b><em> assignments, test, exams, Viva</b></em> are being held on an online platform as well, With so many <b><em>assignment deadlines, upcoming exam dates, and being busy with our life</b></em> we forget the deadlines and exam dates on most occasion.
+    Since the pandemic, almost everything has been moved on to the virtual world and So has <b>Education</b>.
+All our classes have been moved online and with that, all our <b><em> assignments, tests, exams, Viva</b></em> are being held on an online platform as well, With so many <b><em>assignment deadlines, upcoming exam dates, and being busy with our life</b></em> we forget the deadlines and exam dates on most occasion.
 I don't know how many of you but it happens to me frequently.
 So I came up with this <b>app</b> which once fed with all the required data it'll remind you of the <b><em>assignment deadlines, upcoming exams, unfinished homework</b></em>.
 So, you can plan your schedule accordingly.

 ## Getting Started🚀🚀